 What should I do if I have a broken denture?

 If your denture is damaged or broken, do not use it and visit our dentist office for denture repair or a new denture.
 Damaged dentures can cause more harm to your mouth if worn incorrectly.
 They can cause lacerations, damage to your gums, and infections.
+They may also be extremely uncomfortable and break more if you continue to wear them.

 Schedule a Dental Exam Today